juanfont/headscale/docs/running-headscale-linux.md

 # Directory for Database, and other variable data (like certificates)
 mkdir -p /var/lib/headscale
+# or if you create a headscale user:
+useradd -md /var/lib/headscale/ -rUs /usr/bin/nologin headscale
 ```

 4. Create an empty SQLite database: